 Your project can't claim ACCUs for project areas that contain a relevant weed species such as gamba grass (Andropgon gayanus).

-You must monitor and exclude all weed species identified in table 8.1.1 Department of Climate Change, Energy, the Environment and Water's (DCCEEW) updates on excluded weed species.
+You must monitor and exclude all weed species identified in table 8.1.1 in the Department of Climate Change, Energy, the Environment and Water's Savanna Technical Guidance Document.

 Method requirements

-If you have a registered project under a closed method (2013 or 2015) you can transfer your project to either active savanna methods.
+If you have a registered project under a closed method (2013 or 2015) you can transfer your project to either of the active 2018 savanna fire management methods.

 Projects under savanna fire management methods must include annual planned burning in each project area.
 Before commencing burning, you must prepare a plan that describes the planned burning intended to be undertaken.
 This can be modified during the fire season to show accurate conditions.